 Time is affected by the complexity and size of the application.
 Therefore, you may need from several weeks to many months.

-When best practices are used in package applications, custom alternatives are unique.
+When best practices are used in packaged software, custom alternatives are unique.
 You have to test them to see if they are useful, so you can consider ordering an MVP first.
+Read more about MVP development services for startups.

-So we see that the main difference between custom vs. ready-made software is that the first type adapts to the business, and the second requires business adaptation.
+So we see that the main difference between custom-written software and off-the-shelf software is that the first type adapts to the business, and the second requires business adaptation.
 Let's sum up all the differences according to certain points.

 |Off-the-Shelf Software||Custom Software|